-The layoff news this week prompted me to share this post about career success strategies written by a former co-worker after he was laid off.
-To his credit, he landed another job (and started an entrepreneurial venture to boot), and, according to latest reports, is doing incredibly well.
+A former co-worker wrote this post about managing your career after he was laid off.
+To his credit, he landed another job (and started an entrepreneurial venture to boot), and, landed incredibly well.
 If you find yourself in a vulnerable career position, here are six actions to take courtesy of someone who never expected a lay off to happen to him:

 Let me describe the feeling of the moment you hear the words, "Your position has been eliminated.”